Connor Barth

-Connor Thomas Barth (born April 11, 1986) is a former American football placekicker who played ten seasons in the National Football League (NFL).
-He played college football at North Carolina and was signed by the Kansas City Chiefs as an undrafted free agent in 2008.
+Connor Thomas Barth (born April 11, 1986) is an American former professional football player who was a placekicker for 10 seasons in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was signed by the Kansas City Chiefs as an undrafted free agent in 2008.

-Barth has been a member of the Miami Dolphins, Denver Broncos, Tampa Bay Buccaneers, New Orleans Saints and the Chicago Bears.
+Barth has been a member of the Miami Dolphins, Denver Broncos, Tampa Bay Buccaneers, New Orleans Saints, and Chicago Bears.
 He currently holds the highest field goal percentage in Buccaneers franchise history, a record he achieved during the 2011 season.
 He also broke another franchise record during the 2012 season in which he made 25 consecutive field goals.
 He is also the most accurate kicker in Buccaneers history, converting 83.8 percent of his field goal attempts (114-of-136) with the club.
 His 114 field goals, 135 PATs, and 447 points all rank third in franchise history.
 Barth holds the Buccaneers franchise record for consecutive field goals made with 25.

 Barth is currently a real estate agent for Intracoastal Realty in Wilmington, North Carolina.